zhuilu/android-agile-tools-1/README.md

 ### Timebox Stop Watch

-A tool in which you can choose a timebox amount which is counted backward (*a.k.a.s.* stop watch).
+A tool in which you can choose a timebox amount which is counted backward (*akas* stop watch).
 It should be configurable for different meetings so you can choose rapidly and start.

 ## Development